nbarraclough/nylas-notebook-v1/README.md

 -- This is because waiting for events is annoying & sometimes you just need to show off the Notetaker!
 -- Provide either the URL for the meeting, or the entire 'Meeting Info' from the UI of Google Meets.
 The URL will get parsed from that anyway.

 - You can rename Notetaker by changing the "Notetaker Name" field.
-It defaults to "Nylas Notetaker", which is what we called our Gong bot.
+It defaults to "Nylas Notetaker" if you don't change the name.
+We like that name.